H3AR7B3A7/BestPractices/Agile.md

 Principles:
 - Eliminate waste
 - Amplify learning
-- Deliver as late as possible
+- Deliver as late as possible (allowing for late adaptation)
 - Deliver as fast as possible
 - Empower the team
-- Build quality in
+- Build quality in (correcting defects when they happen)
-- See the whole
+- See the whole (solving problems, not symptoms)

 ### Kanban

-*Kanban is a method for removing waste to improve flow and throughput in a system.*
+*Kanban (Japanese for 'visual signal') is a method for removing waste to improve flow and throughput in a system.*

 Practices:
-- Visualize
+- Visualize (to help identify waste)
 - Limit work in progress
 - Manage flow
 - Make process policies explicit